The Legal AI Roadmap: What Founders Need to Know Before Building or Buying

 The architecture matters for legal AI because it separates knowledge storage from reasoning capability.
 The vector database holds embeddings of all legal documents (statutes, case law, policies).
 The language model performs reasoning and synthesis.
 When regulations change, teams update the vector database without touching the model.
 This separation enables continuous knowledge updates impossible with model fine-tuning, which requires expensive retraining cycles and risks catastrophic forgetting of previously learned information.

 The technical challenge for legal documents is chunking strategy.
 Standard approaches split text every 512 or 1024 tokens, breaking mid-sentence or mid-clause.
-Legal documents need semantic chunking respecting document structure: sections, subsections, definitions, and cross-references.
+To understand legal documents the system needs semantic chunking respecting document structure: sections, subsections, definitions, and cross-references.
 Advanced implementations use metadata enrichment where each chunk carries hierarchical context (parent section titles, referenced definitions, cross-reference targets) in its metadata fields.
 During retrieval, this metadata helps the system understand that retrieving Section 15 also requires retrieving the Section 2 definition it references and the Section 20 exception that modifies it.

 Graph-based retrieval extends this further by parsing document cross-references (“Subject to Section 5…”, “As defined in Section 1.3…”) and building an explicit graph structure.
 When retrieval identifies a relevant chunk, graph traversal automatically retrieves connected nodes, ensuring complete legal context even when those connected sections don’t match query semantics.